-- 10.11.1 SCC will secure alternative provision and withdraw funding from a Provider (other than a local authority maintained school), as soon as is practicable, when Ofsted publish an inspection judgement of 'inadequate' or an inspection judgement of a childminder agency of 'not effective'.
+- 10.11.1 SCC will secure alternative provision and withdraw funding from a provider (other than a local authority maintained school), as soon as is practicable, when Ofsted publish an inspection judgement of 'inadequate' or an inspection judgement of a childminder agency of 'not effective'.
 It is for local authorities to determine an appropriate timeframe for withdrawing funding.
-When withdrawing funding SCC will take into account the continuity of care for children who are already receiving their funded hours at a Provider or with an agency registered childminder and Ofsted monitoring information about the provider or agency.
-Once funding is withdrawn, providers are not able to offer entitlement funding again until they have had an Ofsted inspection judgement which is not inadequate. - Once notification is received from Ofsted or the Provider of an inspection outcome of inadequate, the Provider will be advised not to offer a funded place to any additional children until after the formal process to withdraw funding is complete.
-This is to ensure that new children do not go through a settling in procedure to be then moved when funding is withdrawn. - 10.11.3 SCC will not withdraw funding from Providers or from childminders registered with an agency until the Provider's or childminder agency's Ofsted inspection judgement is published.
-Once the inspection report is published the provider will be invited to a panel meeting within a six week period.
-Surrey County Council reserves the right to extend this period in exceptional circumstances.
-The purpose of the panel meeting is to set the timeframe in which funding is to be withdrawn.
-At the meeting, panel members will review evidence submitted by the provider and the SCC Educational Effectiveness Team and set a timeframe for withdrawing the provider from the Surrey Directory of Providers.
-Providers are notified of the panel's decision within two working days and confirmed by letter within 10 working days.
-The Provider has a right to appeal the panel's decision within 10 working days of receiving the letter.
-Please see appendix 1 - Procedure for withdrawal of funded early education from inadequate settings.
+When withdrawing funding SCC will take into account the continuity of care for children who are already receiving their funded hours at a provider or with an agency registered childminder and Ofsted monitoring information about the provider or agency.
+Once funding is withdrawn, providers are not able to offer entitlement funding again until they have had an Ofsted inspection judgement which is not inadequate. - Once notification is received from Ofsted or the provider of an inspection outcome of inadequate, the provider will be advised not to offer a funded place to any additional children until after the formal process to withdraw funding is complete.
+This is to ensure that new children do not go through a settling in procedure to be then moved when funding is withdrawn.